Ganesha in world religions: Japan

-In Japan, where Ganesha is worshipped as the Kangiten or Shoten for luck and sucess, the first recorded mention of worship of Ganesh dates back to 806 CE.
+In Japan, where Ganesha is worshipped as the Kangiten or Shoten for luck and success, the first recorded mention of worship of Ganesh dates back to 806 CE.
 Japan has over 200 temples of Ganesha.
 Hōzan-ji Temple on Mount Ikoma outside Osaka city is Japan's largest Ganesha temple where Genesha is called Ikoma-Shōten (生駒聖天) and depicted as dual male-female in standing embrace.

 Southeast Asia

 Hindus spread through Maritime Southeast Asia and took their culture with them, including Ganesha, statues of whom are found throughout the region, often beside Shiva sanctuaries.
 The forms of Ganesha found in Hindu art of Java, Bali, and Borneo show specific regional influences.
 The gradual emigration of Hindus to Indochina established Ganesha in modified forms in Burma, Cambodia, and Thailand.
 In Indochina Hinduism and Buddhism were practiced side by side, and mutual influences can be seen in Ganesha iconography of that region.